 Online safety is an integrated and interwoven theme with other safeguarding considerations.
 It is essential that the DSL takes a lead on ensuring that interventions are effective.
-This means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT technician.
+This means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT manager.

-Bishop Road School is committed to addressing online safety issues around content, contact, conduct and commerce.
+Bishop Road Primary School is committed to addressing online safety issues around content, contact, conduct and commerce.
 This includes:

-- Ensuring that online safety is concerned in relevant policies and procedures. - · Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that peer on peer abuse can happen via mobile and smart technology between individuals and groups.
-This should be approached in the same process outlined in section 2.7Responding to incidents of peer on peer harm and read in conjunction of Bishop Road School's policy on the use of mobile smart technology is included in our e-safety policy. - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education during coronavirus (COVID-19) - GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually.
+- Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child-on-child harm can happen via mobile and smart technology between individuals and groups.
+This should be approached in the same process outlined in section 2.7 Responding to incidents of child-on-child harm and read in conjunction of Bishop Road Primary School's policy on the use of mobile smart technology is included in our e-safety policy. - Provision of education via remote learning will comply with current governmental advice Safeguarding and remote education during coronavirus (COVID-19) -GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually.